 Proximity is important when it comes to forming friendships.
 The further away you live from someone, the harder it is to meet up regularly enough to stay friends.
 With that being the case, where better to look for new buddies than right on your doorstep?

-3. Socialise with your colleagues
+3. Socialise with work colleagues

 4. Friendship Apps